ibm-cloud-docs/citrix-netscaler-vpx/hsm-create-partition.md

    ```
    {: codeblock}

-2. Confirm the HSM Admin Login Status is “Logged In”:
+2. Confirm that the HSM Admin Login Status is “Logged In”:

    ```sh
    [jpmongehsm2] lunash:>hsm show